MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaDeclineUserEventInstance.md

 If the event allows proposals for new times, on declining the event, an invitee can choose to suggest an alternative time by including the **proposedNewTime** parameter.
 For more information on how to propose a time, and how to receive and accept a new time proposal, see Propose new meeting times.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgDeclineUserEventInstance](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgDeclineUserEventInstance?view=graph-powershell-1.0)

 ## SYNTAX

 ### DeclineExpanded (Default)